2023

 Chara Stage This “at-home” stage is the result of requests from artists.
 Often, large groups that perform on the WMDF main or second stage ask us if there are chances for their members to perform solo, or as smaller groups of just a few people.
 Until now, the answer was “no”, but the Chara stage changes this.
 “Chara” is named not after the Japanese singer, but after the celestial star, which is Greek for “joy”.
 We hope this stage will please many people. |

 Eudora Stage The unique backdrop of the “Koukaido” Old Town Hall holds a triple star award from the Michelin Green Guide Japan.
-There is no actual physical stage, so the performers use an intimate space in front of the building, close to the audience.
-The site is darker than usual, and the lit backdrop gives a unique experience for all.
+There is a concert hall on the second floor that we sometimes use, but WMDF also creates an intimate space in front of the building, close to the audience.
+This stage is darker than usual, and the lit backdrop gives a unique experience for all.
 The star name for this stage is “Eudora”, from the Greek for “generosity”, our hope.
 Entry to this stage requires no pass or ticket, and the stage runs from after 19:30 every night.
 Please come and sample the WMDF atmosphere! |

-Gemini Stage Debuting in 2019 with the introduction of the “WMDF Hub” geodesic dome in the center of Motomachi Park, this stage opened new possibilities.
+Gemini/Hub Stages Debuting in 2019 with the introduction of the “WMDF Hub” geodesic dome in the center of Motomachi Park, this stage opened new possibilities.
 We programmed workshops and street performers, and got a huge response from audiences enjoying a new atmosphere.
-You can imagine a whole globe as the backdrop to our event…. |
+It was possible imagine the whole globe as the backdrop to each performance.
+In 2024, the opening of the “Jewel Box” in the Chara area freed up space in the center of the park, so we removed the dome but kept its “Hub” name as the inspiration for a 360-degree platform stage in its place. |

 Deneb Stage Accompanying the huge tent of the WMDF Hub came a little sibling.
 We placed this cute addition high above the main stage, where we have traditionally run kid’s entertainment.
 It provides a pint-sized backdrop for a pint-sized audience. |

-Next to the Atlas Stage is the primary area for MouguFes booths.
+Atlas Area Next to the Atlas Stage is the primary area for MoguFes booths.
 Here you can find some of our most popular foods, usually including Indian curries and nan breads as well as Turkish ice cream (pictured).
 Check out the WMDF bar here ,offering discounts for Whole Week Sponsor Pass holders, and many other refreshments. |

 Bunda Area